 |Retention Licence||65 business days|

 |Petroleum Well application||40 business days|

 Stop the clock

-Examples of external agency processes outside DMP’s control include objections under the Mining Act 1978 lodged in the Warden’s Court and other State government assessment processes under the Environmental Protection Act 1986 or the Aboriginal Heritage Act 1972.
+Examples of external agency processes outside DMIRS’s control include objections under the Mining Act 1978 lodged in the Warden’s Court and other State government assessment processes under the Environmental Protection Act 1986 or the Aboriginal Heritage Act 1972.

 The clock is also stopped for the time taken by a proponent to provide additional information required to complete an application, or respond to a query to finalise an assessment process.

-Advice from within DMP
+Advice from within DMIRS